 With the resignation of Dr. Wise, Dr. Jackson was appointed as acting Chair and Alexander Rabchevsky (spinal cord regeneration, 2002-present), Kathy Saatman (neuronal cytoskeleton, 2002-present) and Melinda Wilson (endocrinology, 2001 – present) were hired.
 With the addition of Michael Reid as Departmental Chair in 2003, several faculty were added in the area of muscle physiology.
 Karyn Esser (2004-2015), Ken Campbell (2004-present) and Francisco Andrade (2004-present) joined the department in 2004 establishing a strong muscle physiology group.
 A large number of faculty from other areas were also added.
 These faculty include Gregory Frolekov (inner ear mechanosensitivity, 2005-present), Brian Delisle (cardiovascular, 2007 – present), Bret Smith (epilepsy, 2007- 2018 [to become Chair of Department of Neuroscience]), Bradley Taylor (chronic pain, 2007 – 2018), Joe Abisambra (Alzheimer’s and aging, 2013 – 2018) and Moriel Vandsburger (cardiovascular imaging, 2013 – 2016).

 In 2013, Dr. Reid departed the Department for a Dean’s position at the University of Florida.
-After his departure, Dr. Andrade filled in as interim chair until Alan Daugherty was appointed chair in 2015.
+After his departure, Dr. Andrade filled in as interim chair until Dr. Alan Daugherty was appointed chair in 2015.
 Since Dr. Daugherty's appointment, the department added both junior and senior faculty alike to its ranks.
 From 2016-2020, the department would welcome nine new (pre)tenured faculty: Lance Johnson (ApoE, brain metabolism and cognition, 2016-present), Chris Waters (lung injury, 2017-present), Xiang-an Li (HDL metabolism,2017-present), Erhard Bieberich (sphingolipid ceramide, 2017-present), Alejandra Catalina Vélez-Ortega (inner ear, 2018-present), Ryan Temel (2018-present), Ventaksuwaren Subramanian (aortic vascular disease and obesity, 2018-present), Scott Gordon (metabolism and atherosclerotic cardiovascular disease, 2018-present), Hong Lu (Renin angiotensin system related mechanisms of atherosclerosis, 2019-present)and Thad Wilson (skin and temperature regulation, 2020-present).

 Boyarsky, L.L.
 Department of Physiology and Biophysics at University of Kentucky.
 The Physiologist 28: 482-484, 1985.